Matteo Maffei

 • eThor: Practical and Provably Sound Static Analysis of Ethereum Smart Contracts

 Schneidewind, C., Grishchenko, I., Scherer, M., & Maffei, M. (2020). eThor: Practical and Provably Sound Static Analysis of Ethereum Smart Contracts.
 In Proceedings of the 2020 ACM SIGSAC Conference on Computer and Communications Security.
-ACM Conference on Computer and Communications Security (CCS), Washington, USA, Non-EU.
+ACM Conference on Computer and Communications Security (CCS), Washington, United States of America (the).
 Association for Computing Machinery ACM.

 DOI: 10.1145/3372297.3417250 Metadata ⯈Fulltext (preprint)